CognitiveScale/cortex-enterprise/README.md

     - 8) Click **Directory** in the list to open the selectable options.
     - 9) Check **Directory.Read.All**.
     - 10) At the bottom of the list click **Update Permissions**.
 The Directory.Read.All permission is added to the table on the left.

     - **NOTE**: The **User.Read** permission is added to Microsoft Graph by default.

   - j.)
-Under the permissions table click the **Grant admin consent for < account >** button.
+Under the permissions table click the **Grant admin consent for {account name}** button.

   Your API permissions should be as follows:

     | **API/Permission Name** | **Type** | **Description** | **Admin Consent Required** |
     | --- | --- | --- | --- |
     | Directory.Read.All | Delegated | Read directory data | Yes.
 Granted for CognitivesScale |
     | Directory.Read.All | Application | Read directory data | Yes.
 Granted for CognitivesScale |
     | User.Read | Delegated | Sign in and read user profile | Yes.
 Granted for CognitivesScale |

-  - k.)
-Return to **App registration** via the breadcrumbs and find your App name in the list.
-Click to open your app details.
-  - l.)
-From the metadata at the top of the page copy the **Application ID (client)** and paste in a text file.
-You will enter this as the **Azure AD Service Principal App ID** when you configure your DCI cluster.
-  - m.)
-In the middle panel click **Certificates and secrets**.
-  - n.)
-Under "Client Secrets" click **New Client Secret**.
-  - o.)
-In the modal's Description field enter "Azure AD Service Principal App password" or any other description.
-  - p.)
-Select and expiration period.
-  - q.)
-Click **Add**
-  - r.)
-Copy the value from the table displayed and paste it in a text file.
-You will enter this as the **Azure AD Service Principal App Password** when you configure your DCI cluster.

-8. Receive CognitiveScale welcome email that provides the `cortex license key`, which provides the proxy access to the Cortex Documentation and Cortex Marketplace web portals.
+9. Receive CognitiveScale welcome email that provides the `cortex license key`, which provides the proxy access to the Cortex Documentation and Cortex Marketplace web portals.

 After these prerequisite steps are completed, you are ready to configure your Dedicated Cortex Instance in Azure Marketplace, deploy it, and verify the deployment by logging in to their Kubernetes dashboard.
 Your CognitiveScale CS1 and SRE representatives are available to provide assistance and direction throughout the Enterprise deployment process.